ChrisKurz/MCUboot/doc/NCSv2.9.0_SerialRecovery.md

        CONFIG_BOOT_SERIAL_UART=y
        CONFIG_SINGLE_APPLICATION_SLOT=y

+>__Note__: MCUboot's default setting is to use swap mode.
+This means that one slot is used for executing the application and a second slot is used to for storing the upgrade image.
+Since the serial recovery is not using a two-slot approache, we can configur MCUboot to work only with a single slot. (see CONFIG_SINGLE_APPLICATION_SLOT)

-6) Zephyr UART console must be disabled if Serial Recovery mode is used.
+7) Zephyr UART console must be disabled if Serial Recovery mode is used.

 	<sup>_sysbuild/mcuboot.conf_</sup>

        CONFIG_UART_CONSOLE=n

-7) MCUboot allows to indicate that MCUboot is in Serial Recovery mode via an LED.
+8) MCUboot allows to indicate that MCUboot is in Serial Recovery mode via an LED.
 This feature can be enabled by setting following KCONFIG:

 	<sup>_sysbuild/mcuboot.conf_</sup>